 - Elsie A. Abel v.
 Lockheed Martin Corporation: Trial counsel in high-profile toxic tort case involving aircraft and rocket manufacturing facilities.
 Suits were brought by thousands of residents alleging personal injuries and/or wrongful death stemming from groundwater contamination alleged to have occurred over the span of many decades.
 A successful Daubert evidentiary hearing to exclude plaintiffs' Fate and Transport experts and separate hearing on successful motions to exclude testimony of plaintiffs' causation experts resulted in judgment in the client's favor.

 - Lee Anderson Minnelli v.
 Liza Minnelli Gest, etc.: Successfully defended Liza Minnelli in a high-profile suit brought by her stepmother, Lee Minnelli, alleging elder abuse and breach of fiduciary duty.

 - City of Long Beach v.
-Exxon Corporation: Trial counsel for state and local government entities in oil royalty matter, which included a four-month jury trial in California.
+Exxon Corporation: Trial counsel for state and local government entities in an oil royalty matter, which included a four-month jury trial in California.

 - National coordinating counsel in multi-jurisdictional wrongful death and personal injury matters both at the trial and appellate levels, including before the Ninth Circuit and California Supreme Court.

-- Lead trial counsel in trust litigation matters, including representations of both major trust companies and the heirs of United Parcel Services, Freedom Communications, Newhall Land and Farming, and Farmers Insurance.
+- Lead trial counsel in trust litigation matters, including representations of both major trust companies and the heirs of United Parcel Services, Freedom Communications, Newhall Land and Farming and Farmers Insurance.